 The state of Texas allows divorce based on either fault or no-fault grounds.
 No-fault divorce is by far the most common way that married couples dissolve their marriages.
 The grounds for no-fault divorce are living apart without cohabitation for at least three years or mutual acknowledgment of irreconcilable differences.
-If you and your spouse have reached this point, you are wise to be looking for a divorce attorney.
+If you and your spouse have reached this point, you are wise to be looking for a San Antonio divorce lawyer.
 Decisions that you make now can have long-term consequences for you and your children.

-- Division of your real estate, vehicles, financial accounts and other personal property
+- Division of your real estate, vehicles, financial accounts, and other personal property

 - Determination of alimony (spousal maintenance or support)

 - The custody of your children (if relevant)